Chart Color Schemes

 Cecil Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely impacting the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects likely to impact the area.
 Notable projects include the M7-M12 Integration Project, Liverpool Reservoir Water Infrastructure Upgrade, Cecil Hills High School Upgrade, and Elizabeth Drive Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.